-(In thousands) 2011 2010 Net cash provided by operating activities Net cash used in investing activities Net cash used in financing activities \$ 340,886 \$ (298,593) \$ (20,038) \$ (207,582) Cash and cash equivalents at the end of the period Marketable securities at the end of the period \$ 438,106 \$ 87,220
+(In thousands) 2012 2011 Net cash provided by operating activities Net cash used in investing activities Net cash used in financing activities \$ 469,862 \$ (104,294) \$ (460,575) \$ (298,593) Cash and cash equivalents at the end of the period Marketable securities at the end of the period \$ 339,825 \$ - \$ 438,106 \$ 87,220

-The cash, cash equivalents and marketable securities as of May 31, 2011, include \$160.3 million that is located outside of the United States.
-We expect to use these amounts to fund our international operations and international expansion activities.
-The marketable securities at May 31, 2011, consist of Canadian treasury securities.
+The cash, cash equivalents and marketable securities as of May 31, 2012, include \$51.8 million that is located outside of the United States.
+In the fourth guarter of fiscal 2012, Cintas repatriated approximately \$110 million of cash from foreign subsidiaries.
+We expect to use the remaining amounts located outside of the U.S. to fund our international operations and international expansion activities.
+No marketable securities were outstanding at May 31, 2012.
 We believe that our investment policy pertaining to marketable securities is conservative.
-The criterion used in making investment decisions is the preservation of principal, while earning an attractive yield.
+The primary criterion used in making investment decisions is the preservation of principal, while earning an attractive vield.

 Cash flows provided by operating activities have historically supplied us with a significant source of liquidity.
 We generally use these cash flows to fund most, if not all, of our operations and expansion activities and dividends on our common stock.
-We may also use cash flows provided by operating activities, as well as proceeds from long-term debt and short-term borrowings, to fund growth and expansion opportunities, as well as other cash requirements such as share buybacks.
+We may also use cash flows provided by operating activities, as well as proceeds from long-term debt and short-term borrowings, to fund growth and expansion opportunities, as well as other cash requirements such as the repurchase of our common stock.